RomanHargrave/lyrebird/README.md

 the `LYREBIRD_LOG` environment variable.

 - On Linux, the log file is stored at `/tmp/lyrebird.log`
-- On Windows, the log file is stored at `%TEMP%/lyrebird.log`
+- On Windows, the log file is stored at `lyrebird.log` in the working directory.
+Setting `LYREBIRD_LOG` is required for consistent placement.

 ### Log Record Structure